iterative/ldb-resources/documentation/Command-summary.md

 Where,
 * `object-list` can be of one object identifier types: `0x<sum>` | `object_path` | `ds:<name>[.v<num>]`

-`ADD` is the main workhorse of LDB as it allows users to add any data sample(s) to the currently staged workspace dataset from various sources.
+`ADD` is the main workhorse of LDB as it allows data sample(s) to be added to a dataset staged in the workspace.

 `ADD` builds a list of objects referenced by their hashsum, storage location, or source dataset, and applies optional filters to rectify this list.
 Objects passing the filters are merged into the currently staged dataset.
-When a data object is added to the workspace, an associated annotation will go with it.
-The particular annotation version would be determined by the source.
-In case of version collisions (same object with multiple annotation versions), the latest annotation wins.
+When data object is added to the workspace, an associated annotation will go with it.
+The particular annotation version will be determined by the source identifier.
+In case of version collisions (same object re-added multiple times with divergent annotation versions), the latest annotation will be kept.

-`ADD` allows for multiple objects (or object groups) of one type to be specified in one command.
-If no sources for objects are provided, `ADD` assumes source to be `ds:root` – which is all objects indexed by LDB.
+`ADD` allows for multiple objects (or object sets) of one type to be specified in one command.
+If no explicit object sources are provided, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.

-While normally `ADD` references sources already known to LDB (objects in a dataset, or pre-indexed objects with valid identifiers), it can also target a storage folder directly.
+While normally `ADD` references sources already known to LDB (pre-indexed objects with valid identifiers), it can also target a storage folder directly.
 In that case, `INDEX` command is automatically run over this folder to ensure the index is up to date.

-A special case for `ADD` arises when targeting ephemeral filesystem paths (anything outside the configured storage locations).
-Most commonly, such a target would be a current workspace where new objects were added directly, or where annotations were edited in-place. `ADD` can understand such changes and will save new objects into permanent storage (see the `--read-add` option in `ADD-STORAGE` for discussion).
+A special scenario for `ADD` arises when it targets ephemeral filesystem paths (anything outside the configured storage locations).
+Most commonly, such targets would be in the current workspace (where new objects were added directly, or where annotations were edited in-place). `ADD` can understand such changes and will save new data objects into permanent storage (see the `--read-add` option in `ADD-STORAGE`).

 ## object identifiers supported by `ADD`